 Behavior:

-Oakcrest has a no tolerance bullying policy.
+Oakcrest has a no-tolerance bullying policy.
 Should a camper feel teased or bullied in any way, she is encouraged to talk to her counselor who will then address the concern with all parties involved.
 Bullying and disrespect that is not resolved after discussions with Oakcrest staff will be grounds for being sent home.
-In this case, Oakcrest will contact a parent/guardian of the involved camper(s) who will be asked to come and get their camper(s).
+In this case, Oakcrest will contact a parent of the involved camper(s) who will be asked to come and get their camper(s).
 Oakcrest also does not allow camp pranks or jokes on other campers or counselors.

 Buddies for Campers with Special Needs

-Campers with disabilities and/or special needs, who require a little individual help, should attend Oakcrest with a 16 to 18-year-old buddy.
+Campers with disabilities and/or special needs, who require a little individual help, should attend Oakcrest with a 16 to 18 year old buddy.
 Buddies are not charged a registration fee.
-Parents/Guardians and stake leaders should work together in selecting a buddy who will facilitate the best experience for the camper.
+Parents and stake leaders should work together in selecting a buddy who will facilitate the best experience for the camper.
 The primary responsibility of a buddy is to aid her assigned camper.
 She may not be able to participate in all camp activities, depending on the needs of her camper and whether or not there is sufficient time.
-Buddies and the parents of the camper requiring a buddy must read and sign the Buddy Agreement.
-This agreement can be downloaded from the website under the Forms tab.
+Buddies and the parents of the camper requiring a buddy must read and sign the Buddy AgreementThis form can be downloaded from the website under the Forms tab.
 There is also a link to this form on the online registration form.
-This form must be turned in to the camper’s stake leader before Registration Day in March.
+This form must be turned in to the camper’s stake leader before Registration Day.
+Stake leaders will turn in all Buddy Agreements on Registration Day.
+They should be attached to the buddy’s Signature form.
+(See Signature Form below).

 Camp Leadership:

-A 17-member Women’s Committee and a Priesthood Executive Committee, who reports to a member of the Quorum of the Seventy, oversee Oakcrest.
-Each year the Women’s Committee hires a staff of amazing young- adult women to lead and direct the camp.
+A 17-member Women’s Committee and a Priesthood Executive Committee, who report to a member of the Quorum of the Seventy, oversee Oakcrest.
+Each year the Women’s Committee hires a staff of amazing young adult women to lead and direct the camp.
 Campers will be under the supervision of a counselor at all times.
 Two full-time service missionary couples live on the premises to ensure the safety of the campers and the continuity of the camp.

 Communication with Campers:

-To ensure the best possible Oakcrest experience, personal phone calls and personal visits are not allowed at camp.
-Parents/Guardians will be called if their camper is ill, terribly homesick, or if there are any other major problems.
-If there is an emergency at home, parents should contact the stake leader for help in contacting their daughter at camp.
-The stake leader will then pass on the information to a member of the Oakcrest Women’s Committee.
-Please note that emails sent through the Oakcrest website are received by a Women’s Committee member in the valley and not by the camp itself.
+Parents will be called if their camper is ill, terribly homesick, or if there are any other major problems.
+If there is an emergency at home, parents should contact the stake leader.
+If you are an open enrollment camper, contact the registration committee member.
+The stake leader or registration committee member will then pass on the information to a member of the Oakcrest Women’s Committee or to camp directly.
+Please note that emails sent through the Oakcrest website are received by a Women’s Committee member in the valley and not at the camp itself.

 Campers love to receive mail from home, so we encourage family members to write to their campers.
 Please allow 3-4 days for mail to arrive.
 Camper letters should be addressed as follows: